steve-community/steve/README.md

 How to use?
 -----

-1. SteVe is designed as a Web application to run under Apache Tomcat.
-Therefore, the source code must be compiled and deployed in Tomcat before use.
-**Important**: For security reasons, the Web interface can only be accessed with a username and password.
-By default, it grants access to users with Tomcat's *admin* role.
-This should be changed according to your preference in [web.xml](src/main/webapp/WEB-INF/web.xml).

-2. SteVe requires MySQL to store the data.
-SteVe comes with a MySQL [dump file](resources/db/stevedb-v0.6.6.sql) that contains the database structure for all tables with no data.
-This should be imported in your MySQL database before deployment of SteVe.
+1. SteVe requires MySQL to store the data.
+It comes with MySQL [dump files](resources/db/) that contain the database structures for all tables with no data.
+These should be imported *in the right order* in your MySQL database before deployment of SteVe.
-**Important**: The default configuration for the database connection can be changed in [context.xml](src/main/webapp/META-INF/context.xml#L18-20).
-The required fields to change are *username*, *password* and *url*.
+**Important**: The default configuration (*username*, *password* and *url*) for the database connection has to be changed in [pom.xml](pom.xml#L210-212) and [SteveConfiguration.java](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L53-L55).

+2. SteVe is designed as a Web application with embedded [Jetty](http://eclipse.org/jetty/).
+In order to build it, you need [Maven](http://maven.apache.org/).
+The command `mvn package` compiles and builds an archive ready to run it.
+With `java -jar steve-***.jar` you can start the application.

 3. The HTTP URL of the OCPP service is **http://**`your-server-ip:port`**/steve/services/CentralSystemService**.
 The charge points must be configured to communicate with this address.
 Depending on the OCPP version of the charge point, SteVe will automatically route messages to the version-specific implementation.

-4. Optional: To access the application via HTTPS, change NONE to CONFIDENTIAL in [web.xml](src/main/webapp/WEB-INF/web.xml#L62).
-But before that, your Tomcat installation must be configured to use SSL connections.
-[Here](http://java.dzone.com/articles/setting-ssl-tomcat-5-minutes) is a simple tutorial.
+4. Optional: To access the application via HTTPS, ...

 Screenshots
 -----